FNB Stadium

-It is located next to the South African Football Association headquarters (SAFA House) where both the FIFA offices and the Local Organising Committee for the 2010 FIFA World Cup were housed.
-Designed as the main association football stadium for the World Cup, the FNB Stadium became the largest stadium in Africa with a capacity of 94,736.
-However, its maximum capacity during the 2010 FIFA World Cup was 84,490 due to reserved seating for the press and other VIPs.
+It is located next to the South African Football Association headquarters (SAFA House) where both the FIFA offices and the Local Organising Committee for the 2010 FIFA World Cup are housed.
+Designed as the main association football stadium for the 2010 World Cup, the FNB Stadium became the largest stadium in Africa with a capacity of 94,736.
+However, its maximum capacity during the 2010 FIFA World Cup was 84,490 due to reserved seating for the press and VIPs.
 The stadium is also known by its nickname "The Calabash" due to its resemblance to the African pot or gourd.

 It was the site of Nelson Mandela's first speech in Johannesburg after his release from prison in 1990, and served as the venue for a memorial service to him on 10 December 2013.
-It was also the site of Chris Hani's funeral.
+It was also the site of the funeral of anti-apartheid activists Chris Hani (on 19 April 1993) and Oliver Tambo (on 2 May 1993).
 It was also the venue for the 2010 FIFA World Cup Final, which was played by the Netherlands and Spain.
 The World Cup closing ceremony on the day of the final saw the final public appearance of Mandela.

 Naming history

-The stadium has been officially known as FNB Stadium since it was opened in 1989.
+The stadium has been officially known as FNB Stadium since it was opened on 7 October 1989.
 This was due to a naming rights deal with First National Bank.
 During the 2010 FIFA World Cup, as well as in the month before the tournament, the stadium was referred to as Soccer City.
 This was done as FIFA does not allow stadiums to be referred to by sponsored names during FIFA-sanctioned tournaments.
 The stadium's current name is FNB Stadium.